Accepting Applications for July 2024—June 2025

 - A current passport-size photograph

-LBJ Hospital, a 328 licensed bed acute-care facility, is 1 of 2 major hospitals that are part of Harris Health System which is a fully integrated healthcare system that cares for all residents of Harris County, Texas, includes 23 ambulatory care centers and is a designated nationally accredited healthcare institution by the NCQA as a Patient-Centered Medical Home.
+Lyndon B. Johnson County Hospital: LBJ hospital is a 200 bed level 3 hospital acute-care facility, is 1 of 2 major hospitals that are part of Harris Health System which is a fully integrated healthcare system that cares for all residents of Harris County, Texas, includes 23 ambulatory care centers and is a designated nationally accredited healthcare institution by the NCQA as a Patient-Centered Medical Home.
 LBJ has a fully integrated EMR, PACS, PS360 Voice recognition system and IT infrastructure, is completely serviced by UTHealth and its subspecialties, and has one of the largest level III trauma centers in the nation.
+LBJ is a leader in quality improvement.

 The LBJ Department of Radiology has two 64 slice CT scanners (GE, Phillips), and one 16 slice GE scanner, and a system wide advanced imaging thin client with 3D applications (Vital Images).
 The Radiology Department performs approximately 3200 CT studies per month, of which about 60% are body imaging cases which include multiphase liver, pancreas, and renal studies, CT urography, enterography, cystography and coronary CT angiography.
 The Body Imaging section reads these studies and all CT angiography studies.

-There are biweekly interdisciplinary conferences in abdominal and pelvic oncology and medical gastroenterology.
-There are ongoing research and quality improvement projects involving CT at LBJ within the Body Imaging section providing several opportunities for participation.
+At LBJ there are biweekly interdisciplinary conferences in abdominal and pelvic oncology and medical gastroenterology.
+There are ongoing research and quality improvement projects involving CT and MRI within the Body Imaging section providing opportunities for participation.

 Professor of Radiology